RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/best_practices/AddHelixSequenceConstraintsMover.md

 # AddHelixSequenceConstraints Mover
 Page created on 12 February 2017 by Vikram K. Mulligan (vmullig@uw.edu), Baker Laboratory.

-*Note:  This mover is currently unpublished.
-If you find it useful for a design project, please include the author (Vikram K. Mulligan) in the resulting publication.*
+<i><b>Note:</b>  This mover is currently unpublished.
+If you find it useful for a design project, please include the author (Vikram K. Mulligan) in the resulting publication.</i>

 *Back to [[Mover|Movers-RosettaScripts]] page.*